RMassambone/RMassambone/README.md

 <h3> Hello, I'm Rafael Massambone.

-<h5> Ph.D. in Sciences from ICMC-USP, with emphasis on Computer Science and Computational Mathematics.
+<h5> Ph.D. in Computer Sciences and Applied Mathematics from University of São Paulo, with emphasis on Optimization.

 Areas of interest: optimization, operations research, mathematical modeling, machine learning, and applications.